 Implementation of the automated process will require that Part D plan sponsors develop the capacity to receive and respond in real-time (or batch) to the FIR transactions that will be used to request TrOOP-related data for disenrolling Part D beneficiaries from the prior plan(s), and to report these data for newly enrolling Part D beneficiaries transferring from another plan mid-year to the subsequent plan(s) of record.
 Part D plan sponsors will also need to develop the capacity to integrate data received via these electronic transactions into those systems that track and apply beneficiary-level TrOOP and gross covered drug costs.
-In preparation for automating TrOOP Balance Transfer: CMS, NCPDP, and industry representatives will develop a set of testing scenarios and a FIR testing certification process.
 As the automated process is developed, CMS will be requesting that plan sponsors participate in its testing and implementation.

-To allow adequate time for plan sponsors to program and test the capacity to receive and respond FIR transactions and integrate the reported data into their systems, CMS expects to implement the automated balance transfer process on January 1, 2009.
-Table 6C provides the timeline for testing, certification, and implementation.
+To allow adequate time for plan sponsors to program and test the capacity to receive and respond FIR transactions and integrate the reported data into their systems, CMS expects to implement the automated balance transfer process on July 1, 2008.